John Belushi: 1978–1982: Film debut, established actor and musician, and final years

-At the time of his death, Belushi was pursuing several movie projects, including an ABSCAM-related caper called Moon Over Miami, to be directed by Louis Malle; and a diamond-smuggling caper called Noble Rot with Jay Sandrich, based on a script he adapted and rewrote with former SNL writer Don Novello.
+Up to his death, Belushi was pursuing movie projects, including an ABSCAM-related caper called Moon Over Miami, to be directed by Louis Malle; and a diamond-smuggling caper called Noble Rot with Jay Sandrich, based on a script he adapted and rewrote with former Saturday Night Live writer Don Novello.
 However, Paramount Studios offered to produce Noble Rot only if Belushi starred in The Joy of Sex, which would have featured him in a diaper.
 Aykroyd advised him to turn down The Joy of Sex and return to the East Coast, where Aykroyd was writing Ghostbusters.
-Belushi also talked about producing a drug trafficking film in a High Times tribute article from 1982: "Belushi wanted to give these daring captains courageous of consciousness the credit they deserved, he told me.
+Belushi also talked about producing a film in a High Times tribute article from 1982: "Belushi wanted to give these daring captains courageous of consciousness the credit they deserved, he told me.
 He wanted to star in a major marijuana movie to be called Kingpin.
 He wanted to play the title role."

-Belushi filmed a "guest-star appearance" on an episode of the television series Police Squad!
-(1982) by the creators of Airplane!.
-The opening of the show featured a running joke that featured a sight gag with the guest star dying right away.
-Belushi died shortly before the episode was to air, so the scene was cut and replaced by a segment with William Conrad.
+Belushi made a "guest-star appearance" on an episode of the television series Police Squad!
+(1982).
+Each opening of the show featured a running gag that featured the guest star dying right away.
+Belushi died shortly before the episode was to air.
+The scene was cut and replaced by a segment with William Conrad.